public-key-cryptography/public-key-editor/README.md

 	perfect square or cube in addition to a quadratic or cubic residue modulo n.

-	The Rabin / factorization cipher and the integer discrete log cipher are not used in the public key class because the factorization and integer discrete log problem are susceptible to quantum comput- ing.
-The Rabin cipher was included in the public key class to test the software for asymmetrical pub- lic key ciphers before the Merkle-Hellman ciphers were included because the Diffie-Hellman ciphers are symmetrical which means that they use the same methods for public key generation and public key agreement.
+	The Rabin / factorization cipher and the integer discrete log cipher are not used in the public key class because the factorization and integer discrete log problem are susceptible to quantum computing.

-	It doesn't make sense to use the Rabin cipher because the factorization problem is broken by quantum computing.
-The Rabin cipher can never be completely broken because factorization will always be hard- er than multiplication, but the key size would have to be at least 1 megabit if the running time of the algorithm is O(n^2) multi-precision multiplications or O(n^3.58) single-precision multiplications or operations.
-The fastest classical algorithm is unlikely to be faster than prime number generation which requires O(n^4) or O(n^3.58) operations, and if it requires a matrix then it would be O(n^3) multi-precision multiplications or O(n^4.58) operations.
-A 1 M bit key would only require O(1) == O( n^0) multi-precision multiplications or O(n^log2(3) == log(3)/log(2) == 1.58) single-precision multi- plications for encryption using a sesquilinear or three-halves multiplier.
-(No key size is secure for RSA because the coprime root extraction problem is completely broken.
-This means that the function can be inverted as fast as it can be computed.)
+	The Rabin cipher can never be completely broken because factorization will always be harder than mul- tiplication but the key size would have to be on the order on 10^12 bits.
+The Rabin cipher was includ- ed in the public key class to test the software for asymmetrical public key ciphers before the Merkle- Hellman ciphers were included because the Diffie-Hellman ciphers are symmetrical which means that they use the same methods for public key generation and public key agreement.

-	If an integer cipher is not based on the integer factorization / discrete log problem, then there is no need to factor the modulus or solve the discrete log problem.
+	If an integer cipher is not based on the integer factorization or discrete log problem, then there is no need to factor the modulus or solve the discrete log problem.
 For example, the integer cipher y = a ^ x, e = y ^ k == a ^ (k x) (mod p) is broken without quantum computing because the cipher is based on log multiplication instead of log extraction.
-The integer digital signature algorithm is based on the discrete log problem or dlp because it uses one equation for the static signature key y = a ^ x (mod p), another equation for the one-time signature key r = a ^ k (mod p), and a third equation for the signature s = k m + x r (mod p-1) where p is the base modulus and p-1 is the exponent modulus.

 	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b (mod p) are not included in the software because the elliptic curve discrete log function has a